alinamelis/wine_analysis_udacity/README.md

 - winemag-data_first150k.csv.zip (Compressed data.
 Please unzip into the same folder with the code before execution.)
 - winemag-data-130k-v2.csv.zip (Compressed data.
 Please unzip into the same folder with the code before execution.)

+The notebook is structured according to CRISP-DM approach.

 An article describing the results is published here: https://v-alina.medium.com/taste-before-you-buy-582827f16a16

 Contributing